xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-- One way to copy files from your computer to a romote compuuter is by usinig the command scp.
+- One way to copy files from your computer to a romote computer is by using the command scp.
 - We will always run the command on your computer (the client).
 First create a file WhereAmI.java and put the following content into the file:

 ![WhereAmI.java](https://user-images.githubusercontent.com/92359561/149452152-e586036d-781c-43a1-9395-924db2bb146e.png)